Maria I of Portugal: Mental deterioration

 Maria's madness was first officially noticed in 1786, when she had to be carried back to her apartments in a state of delirium.
 Afterwards, the queen's mental state became progressively worse.
 On 25 May 1786, her husband died; Maria was devastated and forbade any court entertainments.
 According to a contemporary account, state festivities began to resemble religious ceremonies.
 The queen's eldest son and heir, Prince Dom José, died aged 27 from smallpox on 11 September 1788, and that same year, on November 2, her daughter Mariana Vitória died a few days after giving birth to her third child from the same illness as her brother at just 19.
 The queen's confessor, Inácio de São Caetano, Titular Archbishop of Salonica, died almost four weeks later.
 These deaths may have resulted in Queen Maria developing major depressive disorder.
 Another potential cause was her incestuous ancestry; this is substantiated by two of her sisters having had similar conditions.

 In February 1792, Maria was deemed insane and was treated by Francis Willis, the same physician who attended the British king George III.
 Willis wanted to take her to England, but the plan was refused by the Portuguese court.
 Potentially as a result of Willis' more advisory role in Maria's care, rather than the hands-on care of King George III, Willis deemed the queen incurable.
-Maria's second son, Dom João (John), now Prince of Brazil, took over the government in her name, even though he only took the title of Prince Regent in 1799.
+Maria's second son, John, now Prince of Brazil, took over the government in her name, even though he only took the title of Prince Regent in 1799.
 When the Real Barraca de Ajuda burnt down in 1794, the court was forced to move to Queluz, where the ill queen would lie in her apartments all day.
 Visitors would complain of terrible screams that would echo throughout the palace.